What Is Productivity?

 Some of the biggest tech companies, such as Google, completely shifted their work and made their employees work remotely forever and ever.
 In addition, Zuckerberg announced that remote work will be the new normal for the next five to ten years.
 Twitter’s CEO told his employees that they will continue working from home as long as they want.

 Does the whole thing indicate that maybe remote work isn’t as unproductive as we used to think?
-That maybe the economy would survive, or even triumph?
+Maybe the economy would survive, or even triumph?

 Communication issues at work?